GraysonMMartin/EMCP_Semester_Final/README.md

-#My EM&CP Semsester Final Project
+# My EM&CP Semsester Final Project <br />
 A simple simulator in Processing highlighting the flow of electricity through logic gates.
--Users can connect gates to form custom circuits.
+- Users can connect gates to form custom circuits.
--All created circuits may be saved as a PDF.
+- All created circuits may be saved as a PDF.